sidxz/inspec-handler/README.md

 * __enforced__ will enforce a rule that enforces each recipe that exists in the runlist to have a corresponding inspec test suite inside run_path.
 By default, this is set to true.
 The chef client-run will fail if a missing test suite is detected.
 Set this to false to revoke the restriction.
 * __whitelist__ is a white spaced array, if defined, inspec handler will run test suites for them.
 This will override the runlist.
 In other words, inspec handler will only run test suites for the whitelist array. example whitelist %w(cookbook1::default cookbook2::install)
 * __blacklist__ is a white spaced array that removes the defined recipes from the test suite array.
 Tests for these recipes will be skipped from the run list.
+* __environment__ is a white spaced array, when defined will restrict the inspec handler to run only in the defined environments.
+By default inspec handlers runs in all environment.

 # Actions
 This resource has the following actions: